Nekolicious/the-cube-unity-test/README.md

-A simple scene to implement Save/Load logic in Unity/
+A simple scene to implement save/load system logic in Unity.

+Saved games are converted into encrypted binary files.